Interacting dark sector with quadratic coupling: theoretical and observational viability: Results and discussion

 The results with WEC prior at $1\sigma$ C.L. for $\gamma$ do not satisfy the standard $\Lambda$CDM model.
 In all cases, the $\Lambda$CDM limit ($\gamma=0$) is satisfied within the $2\sigma$ C.L..

-The right top panels of Figures \ref{fig:idem2_1D} and \ref{fig:idem2_1Dwec} show the posteriors for $H_0$.
-Both for the case with the WEC prior and for the one without it, when the datasets Background, Background+$H_0$, and Planck are used there are weaker constraints on the Hubble constant, with a best-fit mean around $H_0 \approx 68.5-68.8$ km s$^{-1}$ Mpc$^{-1}$, highlighting the need to add more data to these analyses.
+The triangular plot in Figures \ref{fig:idem2_retangular} and \ref{fig:idem2_retangular_wec} show the posteriors for $H_0$.
+Both for the case with the WEC prior and for the one without it, when the datasets Background, Background+$H_0$, and Planck are used there are weaker constraints on the Hubble constant, with a best-fit mean around $H_0 \approx 67.9-69.1$ km s$^{-1}$ Mpc$^{-1}$.
 By combining Background data with Planck data, the constraints are improved.
-In \autoref{sec:appA}, we reproduced the $H_0$ tension between the analysis that includes the Planck data and the analysis that includes the background data only in the case of $\Lambda$CDM model ($\gamma=0$) (see Fig. \ref{fig:lcdm_1d}).
-We noted that the tension is attenuated, especially in the case when the WEC prior is ignored.
+In \autoref{sec:appA}, we show our analysis for the $\Lambda$CDM model ($\gamma=0$) with the same datasets for the purpose of comparison.
+The $H_0$ tension between the analysis that includes the Planck data and the analysis that includes the background data only is reproduced.
+The interacting model is consistent with $\Lambda$CDM in 2$\sigma$ C.L., and we can not appreciate a significant decreasing of the $H_0$ tension (see Tabs. \ref{tab:lcdm_background} and \ref{tab:lcdm_planck}).

 In Figure \ref{fig:plots_sigma8_pert}, the plot for the plane $\sigma_{8}$ - $H_0$ is shown.
 In the case where the WEC prior was not used the constraints are weaker, while in the case the prior was adopted, the constraints are more stringent, and the estimates tend toward to lower value of $\sigma_8$.

-The results of the analyses with the WEC prior yield average values of approximately 67.4 and 0.78 for $H_0$ and $\sigma_8$, respectively.
+The results of the analyses with the WEC prior yield average values of approximately 67.7 km s$^{-1}$ Mpc$^{-1}$ and 0.78 for $H_0$ and $\sigma_8$, respectively.
 The preference for lower values of $\sigma_8$ alleviates the $\sigma_8$ tension between the primary CMB results from Planck 2018 \cite{Planck-2018vi} and the weak gravitational lensing observations from the KiDS-1000 cosmic shear survey \cite{Catherine_2021}.